Ninashaz/excelproject1/README.md

-# Excel Text Transformation with Power Query & Formulas
+# Excel Transformation with Power Query & Formulas

-This project demonstrates how to use **Power Query** and **Excel formulas** to clean and transform text data.
+This project demonstrates how to use **Power Query** and **Excel formulas** to clean and transform data.
 It highlights two different approaches to solving the same problems — automated transformations in **Power Query** and classic **Excel formulas**.

 ---